SimonYamazaki/02456-Speech-recognition-with-Augmented-Hearing/README.md

 This repository includes:

--all scripts used for preprocessing
+- all scripts used for preprocessing

--all speech data used for training and inference
+- all speech data used for training and inference

--speech transcription files to recreate main results
+- speech transcription files to recreate main results

 ## Preprocessing